-Our J&J Health for Humanity 2020 Goal is to conduct a comprehensive water risk assessment at 100% of manufacturing and R&D sites and implement resource protection plans at high-risk sites by 2020.
-In order to implement resource protection plans within this timeframe, it was necessary to conduct the water risk assessment before 2017.
-As of 2017, J&J has conducted a risk assessment of all manufacturing and R&D sites and is on track to achieve this target.
+Our J&J Health for Humanity 2020 Goal was to conduct a comprehensive water risk assessment at 100% of manufacturing and R&D sites and implement resource protection plans at the high-risk sites by 2020.
+As of 2019, J&J had conducted a risk assessment of all manufacturing and R&D sites and achieved this target in 2020.